expresspigeon/blog/src/content/kb/webforms/facebook-subscriptions.md

  it is that simple!
 They do not have to even type their email address.

-### Building a Facebook button
+### Building a Facebook Button

 Use the "Subscriptions" option from the main menu.

 ![](images/webforms/webforms_1.png)

-Select "Facebook Subscribe Button" and give it a name .
+Select the "Facebook Subscribe Button" and give it a name .
 Select the target list(s) that you want this button to send new signups into.
 Click "Create subscription" button.

 ![](images/webforms/fb_webforms_2.png)